Data-4-Climate-Action-Edinburgh/D4CAE_dashboard/README_dashboard.md

 # select option 1 snapshot without covrpage and rhub since covrpage does an error about the R version
 deployApp(appPrimaryDoc = "R/run_app.R")

+Trying "Each of these platforms has its own function to create an app.R file that is to be used as a launch script of each platform...

+DEPRECATED golem::add_rstudioconnect_file()

+golem::add_shinyappsio_file()

+golem::add_positconnect_file()